 Until recently, x-ray images were maintained as hard film copy (much like a photographic negative).
 Today, most images are digital files that are stored electronically.
 These stored images are easily accessible and are frequently compared to current x-ray images for diagnosis and disease management.

 The technologist, an individual specially trained to perform radiology examinations, positions the patient on the x-ray table and places the x-ray film holder or digital recording plate under the table in the area of the body being imaged.
 When necessary, sandbags, pillows or other positioning devices will be used to help you maintain the proper position.
 A lead apron may be placed over your pelvic area or breasts when feasible to protect from radiation.

 You must hold very still and may be asked to keep from breathing for a few seconds while the x-ray picture is taken to reduce the possibility of a blurred image.
 The technologist will walk behind a wall or into the next room to activate the x-ray machine.

 You may be repositioned for another view and the process is repeated.
-Two or three images (from different angles) will typically be taken around a joint (knee, elbow or wrist).
+Two or three images (from different angles) will typically be taken.

 An x-ray may also be taken of the unaffected limb, or of a child's growth plate (where new bone is forming), for comparison purposes.